AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 **Data collection and analysis**

 - *Goose Point*
-	- Measure size of June 2024 oysters prior to outplant from images (Noah in progress)
+	- Measure size of June 2024 oysters prior to outplant from images (Noah K. in progress)
 	- Measure size of December 2024 oysters from images
 	- Analyze growth rates from June to September to December
 	- Analyze survival data from June to September to December time points